Holy Week in the Philippines: Senákulo

 Many towns have their own versions of the Senákulo, the dramatic re-enactment of Christ's Passion and Death, using traditional scripts decades or centuries-old.
 One version is held at the Cultural Center of the Philippines in Pasay, Metro Manila, sponsored by the Department of Tourism, in which popular film and television stars often join the cast of the play.
 In Taguig, Metro Manila, the popularized modern version of Jesus Christ Superstar is shown at the Fort Santiago Amphitheater.
-In Mexico, Pampanga and Dinalupihan, Bataan, the actor portraying Jesus has actually been nailed to the cross to simulate Christ's crucifixion.
+In Mexico, Pampanga and Dinalupihan, Bataan, the actor portraying Jesus is sometimes actually nailed to the cross to realistically portray the crucifixion.

 Pagtaltal sa Guimaras

-Ang Pagtaltal is a Lenten presentation staged on the hillside of Jordan, Guimaras, every Good Friday, similar to the Passion Play in Oberammergau in southern Bavaria, Germany.
-Pagtaltal means "to remove," and occurs in the name of the drama because the presentation ends with the body of Jesus removed from the cross and laid in the arms of the Blessed Virgin Mary—a familiar scene known as the Pietà.
+Ang Pagtaltal is a passion play staged every Good Friday in Jordan, Guimaras, similar to the Oberammergau Passion Play in southern Bavaria, Germany.
+Pagtaltal means "to remove," and is the name of the play as its final scene is the Descent from the Cross and the laying of Jesus' body the arms of the Virgin Mary, known in art as the Pietà.

-Backed by a strong Christian community, Jordan has registered its first festival in Pagtaltal sa Jordan, Guimaras, a Good Friday spectacle.
-This saga of Christ's sufferings is enacted with intense spirituality, religious realism, theatrical color, and mass appeal that outclass other presentations of similar flavor.
-The increase in spectators, both local and foreign, who brave the summer heat to witness the Pagtaltal indicates its popularity.
+Jordan registered its first festival in Pagtaltal sa Jordan, Guimaras, to take place on Good Friday.